-Swindell Roofing installed JB Western Red Cedar Shingles on the large curved building recently completed at the BAE Systems Samlesbury Aerodrome near Blackburn.
+Swindell Roofing installed Western Red Cedar Shingles on the large curved building recently completed at the BAE Systems Samlesbury Aerodrome near Blackburn.
 The building is used to house a staff restaurant and welfare facilities.

 Western Red Cedar Shingles were specified for the roof to meet the building’s sustainability targets as well as to create a visually distinctive appearance.

 The 2500m² building was designed in an elongated curve, which created several technical challenges in terms of the roof covering.
 One of the first issues faced by Swindell Roofing was identifying a fixing solution that would make it cost effective to use Western Red Cedar Shingles for the roof covering.

 Individual, small roofing tiles, including shingles, can be more expensive to fix because of the additional labour element.
 Traditionally, the only way of fixing Shingles is hand nailing, a labour intensive process.
 Swindell Roofing quickly identified that this would not be practical for the BAE Systems project where over 80,000 individual shingles (with two nails per shingles) would be required.